 IHG Rewards Premier Credit Card

 The IHG® Rewards Club Premier Credit Card is one of the best hotel rewards cards.
 Here are a few reasons why it’s worth your consideration:

-- One free hotel night every account anniversary year at any eligible IHG property worldwide
+- One hotel reward night after every account anniversary at any eligible IHG property worldwide

 - Automatic Platinum Elite membership status (room upgrades, 10% redemption bonus, etc.)

 - Global Entry, NEXUS, or TSA PreCheck fee reimbursement